 Ethiopia is Africa's oldest independent country and the second largest by population.
 The country has a unique cultural heritage, being the home of the Ethiopian Orthodox Church - one of the oldest Christian churches - and a monarchy that ended in the coup of 1974.

-Responding to the protests known as the “2011 Pearl Uprising,” the Bahraini regime declared martial law for four months, which empowered the government to crackdown on dissent, and a sense of fear was heightened throughout the country.
+Responding to the protests known as the “2011 Pearl Uprising,” the Bahraini regime declared martial law for four months and cracked down on any dissent.
 Since the 2011 protests, members of opposition political “societies” have been arrested and the government has established a culture of impunity for those responsible for jailing, torturing, and killing members of the opposition.